xmyun/Phar/README.md

-The code is in the branch of xuem.
+The code is in the "xuem" branch.

-We will organize the main branch and add the checkpoints of models.
+We will organize the main branch and add model checkpoints.